Common hill myna: Distribution and ecology

 This myna is a resident breeder from Kumaon division in India (80° E longitude) east through Nepal, Sikkim, Bhutan and Arunachal Pradesh, the lower Himalayas, terai and foothills up to 2,000 m ASL.
 Its range continues east through Southeast Asia northeastwards to southern China, and via Thailand southeastwards across northern Indonesia to Palawan in the Philippines.
 It is virtually extinct in Bangladesh due to habitat destruction and overexploitation for the pet trade.
 A feral population on Christmas Island has likewise disappeared.
 Introduced populations exist in Saint Helena, Puerto Rico and perhaps in the mainland United States and possibly elsewhere; feral birds require at least a warm subtropical climate to persist.

 This myna is almost entirely arboreal, moving in large, noisy groups of half a dozen or so, in tree-tops at the edge of the forest.
 It hops sideways along the branch, unlike the characteristic jaunty walk of other mynas.
 Like most starlings, the hill myna is fairly omnivorous, eating fruit, nectar and insects.

-They build a nest in a hole in a tree.
-The usual clutch is two or three eggs.
-There is no sexual dimorphism in these birds, which results in a limited possibility of choosing the sex to work with for mating.
+They build a nest in a tree hole.
+The usual clutch consists of two or three eggs.
+There is no sexual dimorphism, which limits the selection of potential mates.